TeenSpirit1107/everything-toolbox/README.md

 ## ☺️ Introduction

-- This toolbox is originally designed for my personal use.
-It contains a miscellaneous collection of tools, including system cleaning, media handling, console effects, and calculating utilities.
-Not focused on a specific topic.
+- This toolbox contains a miscellaneous collection of tools, including system cleaning, media handling, console effects, and calculating utilities.

-- I use it on Ubuntu 22.04 and 24.04 , but most tools (except `.sh`) probably work on other systems as well.
+- These code are originally written for my personal use.
+I use it on Ubuntu 22.04 and 24.04 , but most tools (except `.sh`) probably work on other systems as well.
+If you would like supports for other OS, e.g. Windows, please kindly post an "ISSUE".

 ## 🧠 Utilities